philipce/nifty/README.md

     linear algebra, mostly for performance reasons.
 We'll be using the C interface ([LAPACKE](http://www.netlib.org/lapack/lapacke.html)).
  - Ubuntu: `sudo apt-get install liblapack3 liblapacke liblapacke-dev`
-- BLAS: BLAS(http://www.netlib.org/blas/) provides lower level functions used by LAPACK.
+- BLAS: [BLAS](http://www.netlib.org/blas/) provides lower level functions used by LAPACK (CBLAS provides the C interface).
 LAPACK comes with a reference version that is correct, but not suitable for high performance applications.
-You can improve performance by using an optimized implementation instead (e.g. [OpenBLAS](http://www.openblas.net/)).
+You can improve  performance by using an optimized implementation instead
+    (e.g. [OpenBLAS](http://www.openblas.net/)).
 For example, using the BLAS reference implementation, Nifty inverts a large matrix in just under 3 minutes whereas MATLAB inverts it in 6.5 seconds.
 Switching to OpenBLAS,